leonidas/transparency/README.md

 * **Collection rendering** - No need for hand-written loops in the HTML
 * **Valid HTML templates** - Write templates as a part of the HTML, in plain HTML.
 Use any HTML editor you like
 * **Plain JavaScript logic** - All the power without learning yet another micro programming language
-* **[Blazing fast](https://github.com/leonidas/transparency/wiki/Defining-template-engine-performance)** - Templates are cached and optimized automatically

 Transparency is compatible with IE9+, Chrome, Firefox, iOS, Android and other mobile browsers.
 Support for older IE browsers requires jQuery.
+It's [reasonable fast](https://github.com/leonidas/transparency/wiki/Defining-template-engine-performance), but not the blazing-fast-superstar.

 ## Community